Jamil Sidqi al-Zahawi

 Born to a Baghdadi family of Kurdish origins, he was educated in various literature and grammar forms translated into Arabic, mastering various languages.
 He served in various Ottoman administrations and taught philosophy in various regions.
-Described as a liberal thinker and an "agnostic", he was controversial for his advocation for the adaptation of Western sciences, thoughts, modernism, and national freedom, as well as his stance on women's rights.
-Al-Zahawi is regarded one of the big three of leading neo-classical Iraqi poets alongside al-Rusafi, and al-Jawahiri.
+Described as a liberal thinker and an "agnostic", he was controversial for advocating the adaptation of Western sciences, thoughts, modernism, and national freedom, as well as for his stance on women's rights.
+Al-Zahawi is regarded as one of the big three of leading neo-classical Iraqi poets alongside al-Rusafi, and al-Jawahiri.